-Table Writes are used internally to load the holding registers needed to program the FLASH memory.
-There are 8 holding registers used by the Table Writes for programming.

-Since the Table Latch (TABLAT) is only a single byte, the TBLWT instruction has to be executed 8 times for each programming operation.
-All of the Table Write operations will essentially be short writes, because only the holding registers are written.
-At the end of updating 8 registers, the EECON1 register must be written to, to start the programming operation with a long write.
+Table writes are used internally to load the holding registers needed to program the Flash memory.
+There are eight holding registers used by the table writes for programming.
+Since the Table Latch (TABLAT) is only a single byte, the TBLWT instruction must be executed eight times for each programming operation.
+All of the table write operations will essentially be short writes, because only the holding registers are written.
+At the end of updating eight registers, the EECON1 register must be written to, to start the programming operation with a long write.

-The long write is necessary for programming the internal FLASH.
+The long write is necessary for programming the internal Flash.
 Instruction execution is halted while in a long write cycle.
 The long write will be terminated by the internal programming timer.